khaapamaki/ColorSchemeManipulator/readme.md

 #### ToDo

-+ HSV<->HSL conversions
 + Range system for other filters than levels based
-+ Parse range cli arguments (done but buggy)
 + Slope parameter for range.
-Decide CLI syntax for it.
+Decide CLI syntax for it + implement math
-+ Filter naming consistency
++ Interpolation for looping values (= hue)
-+ More filters?
++ More filters
+    + invert-value
 + Unit tests
 + Add declaration field to CliArg and write them (used in quick help)
 + Parsing of string argumnents (mostly to doubles) before-hand to optimize for speed
++ Support for Visual Studio Code
 + Support for CSS and HTML files?
 What else?
 + Presets for quick operations
++ Proper HSV<->HSL conversions, now done by converting to RGB first
 + Change the project name.
 Inversion is not any more the only way to tweak colors!!